Tennessee law restricting drag performances ruled unconstitutional by federal judge

 MEMPHIS, Tenn.
-(WREG) – A federal judge has ruled that Tennessee’s restrictions on drag performances is unconstitutional after a Memphis organization challenged the law, according to court documents.
+(WREG) — A federal judge has ruled that Tennessee’s law restricting drag performances is unconstitutional after a Memphis organization challenged the law, according to court documents.

 This comes after Friends of George’s, an LGBTQ theatre company in Memphis, filed a lawsuit after the bill was signed into law by Gov. Bill Lee on March 2.

-The bill did not explicitly call out “drag shows” in its language, but changed the definition of “adult cabaret” in Tennessee’s law to include “adult-oriented performances that are harmful to minors,” with “male or female impersonators” falling under the category of “adult cabaret” among topless dancers, go-go dancers, exotic dancers, and strippers.
+The bill did not explicitly state the words “drag show” but it changed the definition of adult cabaret in Tennessee’s law to mean “adult-oriented performances that are harmful to minors” with “male or female impersonators” falling under adult cabaret among topless dancers, go-go dancers, exotic dancers, and strippers.

 Before the law was set to go into effect in April, a federal judge granted a temporary restraining order blocking enforcement of the law.
 At the time, the judge agreed with Friends of George’s, finding it was “likely both vague and overly broad.”